-Jeffrey Osofsky is an employment litigation associate in the Los Angeles office of Munger, Tolles & Olson.
+Jeffrey Osofsky is an employment litigation associate in the San Francisco office of Munger, Tolles & Olson.
 His practice focuses on representing major employers in a wide range of matters including wage and hour disputes, class and collective actions, and wrongful termination, discrimination and harassment claims.
 One of his recent victories, for a client seeking to enforce its arbitration agreement, was featured in the national law publication, Law360.

 Mr. Osofsky has particular experience with the California Private Attorneys General Act (“PAGA”), the California Fair Employment and Housing Act (“FEHA”), the Fair Labor Standards Act (“FLSA”), Title VII of the Civil Rights Act and the Americans with Disabilities Act.
 He also assists clients in developing policies and agreements concerning employee compensation, including those pertaining to stand-by (“on-call”) time, travel time and alternative workweek arrangements.